snikch/ledger/README.md

 ### Direct Redis access

 You can access redis directly through `#events`.
-This will be a [Nest](https://github.com/soveran/nest) instance, and you can call on this, or use its naming schema to do some other magic.
+This will be a [Nest](https://github.com/soveran/nest) instance and you can call on it, or use its naming schema to do some other magic.

 ```ruby
 # Trim the events down to the last 100 events